volt-software/Ichor/README.md

 Ichor informally stands for "Intuitive Compile-time Hoisted Object Resources".

-Ichor's greater aim is to bring C++20 to the embedded realm.
-This means that classic requirements such as the possibility to have 0 dynamic memory allocations, control over scheduling and deterministic execution times are a focus, whilst still allowing much of standard modern C++ development.
+Ichor's greater aim is to support C++ projects with long software lifecycles.
+Think 10-40 years.
+By decoupling interface and implement, library updates or changes to user requirements are confined to a smaller area.

 Moreover, the concept of [Fearless Concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) from Rust is attempted to be applied in Ichor through thread confinement.